 Sovereign Wealth Funds

 The Korea Investment Corporation (KIC), a sovereign wealth fund (SWF), was established in July 2005 under the KIC Act.
-KIC is wholly government-owned with an independent steering committee that has the authority to undertake core business decisions, composed of six professionals from the private sector, the CEO of KIC, and the heads of MOSF and the Bank of Korea.
-KIC is on the PIMA list.
-KIC is mandated to manage assets entrusted by the ROK government and the Bank of Korea (BOK) and generally adopts a passive role as a portfolio investor.
-Based on the continued increase in entrusted assets and gains realized on investments, assets under management stood at USD 84.7 billion at the end of 2014, with no domestic investments to date.
-It is required by law to publish an annual report, submit its books to the steering committee for review, and follow all domestic accounting standards and rules.
-KIC also follows a voluntary code of best practices for SWFs, known as the Santiago Principles, and participates in the IMF-hosted International Working Group on SWFs.
+KIC is wholly government-owned with an independent steering committee that has the authority to undertake core business decisions, composed of six professionals from the private sector, the Chief Executive Officer (CEO) of KIC, and the heads of MOSF and the BOK.
+KIC is on the Public Institutions Management Act (PIMA) list.
+KIC is mandated to manage assets entrusted by the ROK government and the BOK and generally adopts a passive role as a portfolio investor.
+Based on the continued increase in entrusted assets and gains realized on investments, assets under management stood at USD 91.8 billion at the end of 2015, with no domestic investments to date.
+KIC is required by law to publish an annual report, submit its books to the steering committee for review, and follow all domestic accounting standards and rules.
+It follows the Santiago Principles and participates in the IMF-hosted International Working Group on SWFs.
 The KIC has never invested in domestic assets.

-The economic and social value of responsible business conduct (RBC) and corporate social responsibility (CSR) awareness is growing in South Korea, but is still in a nascent stage.
+Awareness of the economic and social value of responsible business conduct and corporate social responsibility (CSR) is growing in the ROK, but is still in a nascent stage.
 The Korea Corporate Governance Service, founded in 2002 by entities including the Korea Exchange (formerly Korea Stock Exchange) and the Korea Listed Companies Association, encourages companies to voluntarily improve their corporate governance practices.
-Since 2011, their annual assessments have included reviews of corporate environmental responsibility and CSR, in addition to the issuance of associated guidelines.
-The United Nations Global Compact (UNGC) Network Korea, established in 2007, actively promotes corporate involvement in the Public Private Partnership for Sustainable Development Goals 2016-2030 and guides the values and direction of CSR to be not only about charity but also about future corporate sustainability.
-UNGC is focused on human rights, anti-corruption, labor standards, and the environment, with 366 South Korean companies listed as UNGC members as of March 2016.
-The ROK government also encourages companies, including foreign subsidiaries and branches, to engage in CSR activities, particularly with the current Park Administration’s emphasis on shared growth.
+Since 2011, its annual assessments have included reviews of corporate environmental responsibility and CSR, in addition to the issuance of associated guidelines.
+The United Nations Global Compact (UNGC) Network Korea, established in 2007, actively promotes corporate involvement in the United Nations (UN) Public Private Partnership for Sustainable Development Goals 2016-2030 and guides the values and direction of CSR to be not only about charity, but also about future corporate sustainability.
+UNGC is focused on human rights, anti-corruption, labor standards, and the environment, with 240 South Korean companies listed as UNGC members as of March 2017.
 Government-supported subsidies and tax reductions for social enterprises have contributed to an increase in the number of organizations tackling social issues related to unemployment, the environment, and low-income populations.
 Businesses also promote OECD Guidelines for Multinational Enterprises to enhance awareness of responsible business conduct.

 Resources to Report Corruption